READY, STEADY, BALANCE:

-… and that’s what fall prevention is all about – preventing serious falls along with the pain, inconvenience, and debilitating results that accompany them.
+… and that’s what fall prevention is all about – reducing the risk of losing your balance and the pain, inconvenience, and debilitating results that accompany them.

 Remember Humpty Dumpty?

-Human beings, especially older ones, break when they fall too and even though medicine is making great strides, they’re NEVER going to put you back as good as you were before you fell.
+Human beings, especially older ones, break when they fall too and even though medicine is making great strides, they may NEVER be able to put you back as good as you were before you fell.

 One of the most common fears of older adults is the fear of falling.
-Not only do you want to avoid the possible injury that falling might bring, but you also want to avoid being an inconvenience to your family.
-But mostly, you don’t want to lose the ability to maintain your independent way of life.
+Not only do you want to avoid the possible injury that falling might bring, but also avoid being an inconvenience to your family.
+Mostly though, you don’t want to lose the ability to maintain your independent way of life.

 Here’s the good news: Over 50% of all falls can be prevented!

 Here’s what fall prevention involves:

 - Education is empowering.
 Learning about things that increase the risk of a fall gives YOU the power to change and make safer choices.

 - Exercise is essential to control your body.
 Fall prevention research demonstrates that staying active is the #1 way to prevent falls.

 - Incorporate 4 types of exercise to improve balance and prevent falls